Dignity for All Students

-7550 DIGNITY FOR ALL STUDENTS ACT
+7550 - DIGNITY FOR ALL STUDENTS

 Dignity Act Coordinator

-In each of its schools, the District will designate at least one (1) employee holding such licenses and/or certifications as required by the Commissioner to serve as the Dignity Act Coordinator (s).
-Each Dignity Act Coordinator (DAC) will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), and sex.
-Training will also be provided for DACs which addresses: the social patterns of harassment, bullying, and discrimination, including but not limited to those acts based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, and sex; the identification and mitigation of harassment, bullying, and discrimination; strategies for effectively addressing problems of exclusion, bias, and aggression in educational settings.
+In each of its schools, the District will designate at least one employee holding licenses or certifications as required by the Commissioner to serve as the Dignity Act Coordinator (DAC).
+Each DAC will be thoroughly trained to handle human relations in the areas of race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity or expression), and sex.
+Training will also be provided for DACs that addresses: the social patterns of harassment, bullying, and discrimination, including, but not limited to, those acts based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, and sex; the identification and mitigation of harassment, bullying, and discrimination; and strategies for effectively addressing problems of exclusion, bias, and aggression in educational settings.
 All DAC appointments will be approved by the Board of Education.

 Training and Awareness

-Prohibition of Retaliatory Behavior
+Prohibition of Retaliatory Behavior (Whistle-Blower Protection)

 Publication of District Policy

-Nothing in this policy or its implementing regulations should be interpreted to preclude or limit any right or cause of action provided under any local, state, or federal ordinance, law or regulation including but not limited to any remedies or rights available under the Individuals With Disabilities Education Act, Title VII of the Civil Rights Law of 1964, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act of 1990.
+Nothing in this policy or its implementing regulations should be interpreted to preclude or limit any right or cause of action provided under any local, state, or federal ordinance, law, or regulation, including, but not limited to, any remedies or rights available under the Individuals with Disabilities Education Act, Title VII of the Civil Rights Law of 1964, Section 504 of the Rehabilitation Act of 1973, or the Americans with Disabilities Act of 1990.

-Education Law Sections 10-18, 801-a, 2801 and 3214
+Education Law §§ 10-18, 801-a, 2801, and 3214

-8 NYCRR Section 100.2
+NYCRR § 100.2

-- #1330 -- Appointments and Designations by the Board of Education
+- #1330 -- Appointments and Designations by the Board

-- #3410 -- Code of Conduct on School Property
+- #3410 -- Code of Conduct

-- #3420 -- Non-Discrimination and Anti-Harassment in the School District
+- #3420 -- Non-Discrimination and Anti-Harassment in the District

 - #7551 -- Sexual Harassment of Students